 - Half portions and lunch boxes in café

-- Picnics welcome in the picnic area and around the estate
+- Picnics welcome on the benches in the natural play area and around the estate

 - Pocket-money gifts in our shop